Baquara/recsys-fastapi/README.md

 4. The current implementations use basic versions of Collaborative Filtering and Content-Based Filtering.
 There are more advanced techniques and improvements that can be incorporated to improve the recommendations.

-5. Always ensure you have the necessary permissions to access and manipulate the data and adhere to privacy regulations and best practices while handling user data.

 # Recsys API Guide

 This guide provides instructions on how to interact with the Recsys API.